rsfrankl/rsfrankl.github.io/_pages/talks.md

 “The Demographic Dividends of Decline: Population Loss and Inequality in U.S. Counties, 1990–2010,” (co-authored with Eric Seymour) Annual Meeting of the Association of American Geographers, Washington, DC, April 3–7, 2019.

-“The Socio-Economic and Demographic Impacts of Population Loss in the United States in Recent Decades,” (co-authored with Eric Seymour) 65th Annual North American Meetings of the Regional Science Association International, San Antonio, Texas, November 7–10, 2018.

-“Wrestling Small to the Ground: Spatial Analytics for Urban Population Loss,” (co-authored with Eric Seymour), 58th European Congress of the Regional Science Association International, Cork, Ireland, August 28–31, 2018.

-“The Landscape of Loss: Connecting County-Level Depopulation and the Demographic Components of Change,” (co-authored with Eric Seymour and William Violette) Annual Meeting of the Association of American Geographers, New Orleans, Louisiana, April 10–14, 2018.

-“The Dimensions of Decline: Measuring Urban Population Loss,” (co-authored with Eric Seymour) 2018 Annual Meeting of the Population Association of America, Denver, Colorado, April 26–28, 2018.

 “Spatial Metrics for Urban Population Loss,” (co-authored with Eric Seymour) 57th Annual Meeting of the Western Regional Science Association, Pasadena, California, February 11–14, 2018.

-“A Typology of Population Change for U.S. Counties,” (co-authored with Eric Seymour and William Violette) 64th Annual North American Meetings of the Regional Science Association International, Vancouver, Canada, November 8–11, 2017.

-“The Geography of Population Loss in the U.S.: New Insights from a Typology of Decline,” (co-authored with Douglas Hopping) 57th European Congress of the Regional Science Association International, Groningen, The Netherlands, August 29–1 September 2017.

-“Spatial Focusing and the State-to-State Migration Behavior of College-Bound Students in the United States,” (co-authored with Alessandra Faggian, Steven Farber, and Jeff Allen) 9th International Conference on Population Geographies, Seattle, Washington, June 29–July 1, 2017.

-“Fifty (or so) Ways to Lose Your Population: Comparing Typologies of Decline for U.S. Counties,” 25th Pacific Conference of the Regional Science Association International, Tainan, Taiwan, May 17–20, 2017.

-“Placing People: Examining the Role of Demographic Factors in Urban Development and Change,” (co-authored with Sharmistha Bagchi-Sen) Annual Meeting of the American Association of Geographers, Boston, MA, April 5–9, 2017.

-“The View from Over the Hill: Regional Research in a Post-Demographic Transition World,” (co-authored with David A. Plane) 63rd Annual North American Meetings of the Regional Science Association International, Minneapolis, Minnesota, November 9–12, 2016.

-“Measuring the Spatial and Demographic Burden of Decline in Shrinking U.S. Cities,” 63rd Annual North American Meetings of the Regional Science Association International, Minneapolis, Minnesota, November 9–12, 2016.

-“Concentrated Decline: Patterns of Population Loss in Shrinking U.S. Cities,” Annual Meeting of the American Association of Geographers, San Francisco, CA, March 29–April 2, 2016 and 56th European Congress of the Regional Science Association International, Vienna, Austria, August 23–26, 2016.